 The time series of trip costs of Guam bottomfish fishing presented in Figure 15 are based on a continuous economic data collection program maintained by the PIFSC Socioeconomics Program through collaboration with PIFSC FRMD-WPacFIN.
 Trip cost data were not available prior to 2011, as this is when the trip data collection program began and the trip cost data for 2011 and 2022 were not presented due to confidentiality considerations (less than 3 trips reported).
-Trip costs in 2023 was higher compared to 2020 due to higher fuel cost.
-Supporting data for are presented in Table 59.
-The cost data summaries were generated by excluding outliners (cases with >10 gallons/hours fished).
+Trip costs in 2024 were lower than that in 2023.
+Supporting data for are presented in